AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

 Follow the section below to update settings in the AEM Screens Replication agent:

 >[!IMPORTANT]
->Complete the following steps on ALL existing AEM Screens replication agents.
+>Complete the following steps on ALL existing AEM Screens Replication Agents.

 1. Navigate to your AEM instance.
 1. Click tools > **Deployment** > **Replication**.